piodag/pRFpar/README.md

-# Ranfom Forest significance test - Permutation
+# Random Forest significance test - Permutations

 This is a fork oof the CRAN {pRF} package